 It’s beginning to look a lot like Christmas!...
-The “most wonderful time” of the year is upon us once more, and since this remains a Christmas where we need to practise social distancing and can’t throw big parties (*cue murderous scowl at COVID-19*), many of us might just be celebrating relatively quietly at home.
+The “most wonderful time” of the year is upon us once more, and if you're still practising caution because of COVID-19, rest assured many of us might just be celebrating relatively quietly at home too.
 If that’s true for you, it’s nice to just set the mood by watching a classic holiday movie with a small group of family or friends.

 To help you with what to put on the telly, we asked around for our colleagues’ picks of their favourite Christmas movies and, frankly, we were surprised to receive a pretty diverse mix of choices.
 There’s action, rom-coms, drama, fantasy, comedy, and animated films – something for everyone.
-Here’s presenting Yahoo Life SEA’s round-up of our most cherished Christmas flicks.
+Here’s presenting Yahoo’s round-up of our most cherished Christmas flicks.

 Rise Of The Guardians